analogicus/jnw_gr07_sky130a/README.md

 1. Some components, like transistors and resistors, are rotated.
 This leads to an increase in mismatch.
 2. The VDD and VSS rails are placed badly, and should be reconfigured into a upper and lower rail.
 3. In general, the circuit has a lot of empty space, and could be made smaller.
+4. Insert dummy components in order to reduce mismatch.

 # OTA